-Agua de fresa is a fresh beverage made with blended strawberries mixed with water and sugar.
+Agua de fresa is a fresh beverage made with blended strawberries with water and sugar.
 It’s part of the large repertoire of aguas frescas offered in Mexico.

 Aguas frescas are made with fruits, seeds, cereals, and sometimes even flowers.
 They are hydrating and delicious soft beverages very typical in Mexico.

 All around the country you will find stands displaying large jugs with various flavors of agua fresca and people will stop on their ways to enjoy a large glass of this refreshing drink.